klimashkin/css-modules-theme/README.md

 #### `composeThemeFromProps(ownTheme, propsOrContext, [options])`

-Helper module that makes call of [composeTheme](#composeTheme-options) easier in React components, so you can just pass props/context to this method and it will map theme specific props with composeTheme arguments.

 *Parameters:*

  - `ownTheme` *(Object)* - First CSS modules object, used as an origin theme for composition